Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </p>
  </blockquote>

+ We can show the weight of each word in the text as follows.

  ```python

  te.show_weights()
  ```

+We then get the following table.

  <table class="eli5-weights" style="border-collapse: collapse; border: none; margin-top: 0em; table-layout: auto; margin-bottom: 2em;">
         <thead>
         <tr style="border: none;">